 Under the Dual Enrollment Program, seniors may concurrently register in up to twelve (12) units of college-level courses.
 Course prerequisites apply.
 Some courses are not available to concurrently enrolled high school students.
 The student must have a recommendation from his/her principal or high school counselor and a signature from a parent.

 In accordance with Education Code Section 76001, special part-time K–12 students enrolled in the secondary schools and attending SBCC (enrolled up to and including 11.9 units) are exempt from paying the enrollment fee.
-Special full-time K–12 students (12 units and above per semester) may not be exempted from the enrollment fee; they may, however, be individually considered for the BOGW fee waivers, part A, B or C. Those students who do not qualify for a BOGW fee waiver will be required to pay the enrollment fee for all units.
-All other out-of-state, non-resident and international students must pay tuition unless exempted.
+Special full-time K–12 students (12 units and above per semester) may not be exempted from the enrollment fee; they may, however, be individually considered for the California College Promise Grant fee waivers, part A, B or C. Those students who do not qualify for a California College Promise Grant fee waiver will be required to pay the enrollment fee for all units.
+Nonresident Dual Enrollment students are exempt from paying nonresident tuition for credit courses during any semester or term in which he/she is enrolled in 11.9 or fewer units.
+This exemption does not apply to special full-time students.
+This exemption does not apply to categories of students who would be precluded from qualifying for the AB 540 nonresident tuition exemption.
 High school students who are concurrently registered in courses given on the SBCC campus must pay the transportation and health fees.

-Dual Enrollment students must complete an online admissions application at www.sbcc.edu/apply.
-Dual Enrollment Approval Forms are available through students’ school counselors, Admissions & Records and online at www.sbcc.edu/apply.
+Dual Enrollment students must complete an online admissions application.
+Dual Enrollment Approval Forms are available through students’ school counselors, Admissions & Records and on the Steps to Enrollment website.
 The Dual Enrollment Approval Form must have a signed recommendation from the student’s principal or high school counselor, and signature of a parent.
 Students attending a 9–12 grade home school must attach a copy of the Home School Affidavit to the Dual Enrollment Approval Form.
-Contact Dual Enrollment at (805) 898-8174 or for more information visit www.sbcc.edu/dualenrollment.
+Contact Dual Enrollment at (805) 898-8174 or for more information visit the Dual Enrollment website.

-Through Middle College, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school requirements through an Independent Study program while also taking classes at SBCC.
-The curriculum is rigorous and relevant and, along with individualized support, is designed to help students smoothly transition to college.
+Through Alta Vista Middle College at SBCC, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school graduation requirements through an Independent Study program while also taking classes at SBCC.
+The curriculum is rigorous and relevant and complemented by individualized support, is designed to help students smoothly transition to college.
 Acceptance into the program is determined by the on-campus instructors through an application process.
 Contact Regina Freking at email@example.com, or (805) 897-3561.

 Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records (SS-110), to register as a Special Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
 Interested persons should contact Director, Admissions & Records, for petition information at (805) 730-4001.